Cosmogenic Nuclide Laboratory

 The Cosmogenic Nuclide Laboratory at SGEES was purpose built in 2014 for the preparation of cosmogenic nuclide samples from all branches of the Earth sciences.
 The facilities include 2 HF rated extraction hoods and one laminar flow hood, Parr pressure dissolution oven, as well as analytical balances and centrifuge.
-We currently process ~100 samples per year for a number of cosmogenic nuclides, such as beryllium-10, aluminium-26, and chlorine-36, from a wide variety of lithologies, but have the capacity for over 200 samples per year.
+We currently process >100 samples per year for a from a wide variety of lithologies, but have the capacity for ~200 samples per year.

-- Sam Webber, MSc – The active Mai’iu low angle normal fault: Spatial and temporal slip distributions, and the chronology of rider block abandonment.
+- Sam Webber (MSc, 2017) – The active Mai’iu low angle normal fault: Spatial and temporal slip distributions, and the chronology of rider block abandonment.

-- Cam Watson, MSc - Constraining an absolute age for the K-Surface and the determination of the vertical tectonic history of western Wellington.
+- Cam Watson (MSc, 2016) – Constraining an absolute age for the K-Surface and the determination of the vertical tectonic history of western Wellington.

 - Julia Collins (MSc, 2015) – In-situ cosmogenic beryllium-10 in pyroxenes for moraine surface exposure dating.

 - Abby Burdis (MSc, 2014) – Denudation rates derived from spatially-averaged cosmogenic nuclide analysis in Nelson/Tasman catchments, South Island, New Zealand.